 10. Cowboys

 Cowboy designs a particularly light, visually appealing and well thought-out urban e-bike.
 For this, the Belgian company also received the Red Dot Design Award Awarded in 2019.
 The e-bike has no frills, is available in three colors and costs just 2.300 euros.
 This makes it one of the cheapest e-bikes on the market.
-It can be downloaded directly from the website of Cowboy be ordered.
+It can be downloaded directly from the website of Cowboy .

 11. EconicOne